taskiq-python/taskiq/docs/guide/message-format.md

 Serializers define the format of the message but not the structure.
 For example, if you want to use msgpack or ORJson to serialize your message, you should update the serializer of your broker.

-Be default, Taskiq uses JSON serializer.
+By default, Taskiq uses JSON serializer.
 But we also have some implementations of other serializers:

 * ORJSONSerializer - faster [JSON implementation](https://pypi.org/project/orjson/).
 Also, it supports datetime and UUID serialization.
 * MSGPackSerializer - [MsgPack](https://pypi.org/project/msgpack/) format serializer.
 It might be useful to send less data over the network.
 * CBORSerializer - [CBOR](https://pypi.org/project/cbor2/) format serializer.
-It is also has a smaller size than JSON.
+It also has a smaller size than JSON.

 To define your own serializer, you have to subclass the TaskiqSerializer class and implement `dumpb` and `loadb` methods.
 You can take a look at the existing implementations from the `taskiq.serializers` module.